Algebraizable Weak Logics: Weak Logics and Expanded Algebras

+where all variables from $\Theta\cup\{\varepsilon \approx \delta\} $ are from $x_0,\dots, x_m$.
+In other words, when $\Theta$ is finite the core semantics over a class of expanded algebra can be encoded in terms of the standard first-order consequence relation $\models$, exactly as in the case of the relation $\models_{\bK}$.
+As we stressed in Remark~\ref{propositional_consequence_relation_first_order}, if the relation $\corevDash_{\bK}$ is not finitary, then one could provide a similar translation into a suitable infinitary logic and replace quasivarieties by generalised quasivarieties. \end{remark}

-In core semantics, atomic variables are thus assigned to core elements and, as a result of this feature, arbitrary formulae are always interpreted inside the subalgebra generated by the core elements.
-This motivates the interest in core-generated structures and in quasi-varieties which are generated by these structures.
+By Definition~\ref{def:core_semantics}, in core semantics atomic variables are always assigned to core elements and, as a result of this feature, arbitrary formulas are always interpreted inside the subalgebra generated by the core.
+This motivates the interest in core-generated structures and in quasivarieties which are generated by these structures.